williamcanin/williamcanin.github.io/docs/configs/README.txt

 [ABOUT]

-    This file is encrypted using GPG in Linux.
+    This file is encrypted using GPG (GnuPG) in Linux.

 Encrypt: